40 Clever Spring Cleaning Tips You’ll Wish You Knew Sooner

 Have your walls been redecorated with some original crayon masterpieces?
 Don’t lose your cool.
 Just grab a rag, dip it in some baking soda and lightly scrub the marks.
-They will come off with a minimal amount of effort and give your young Picasso a fresh, new canvas.
-Here are 20 more brilliant baking soda hacks.
+They will come off with a minimal amount of effort, giving your young Picasso a fresh, new canvas.

 Fabric lampshades are magnets for dust and pet hair.
 You can’t just throw them in the washing machine, so what do you do?
-I’ve found that a lint roller works really well.
+We’ve found that a lint roller works really well.
 Be careful though, as lampshades are fragile and can even become brittle.
 A torn lampshade is worse than a dirty one.
-Find out 15 more things you can clean with a lint roller—besides clothes!

 My kitchen drawers used to be an absolute wreck; pans and dishes crammed in however they’d fit.
 And nearly every time I needed something, it was always at the bottom of the drawer.
 My solution was to cut a piece of 1/8-inch pegboard to the size of the drawer bottom and attach dowels using screws from underneath.
 Now my pans are organized and easy to access.
 The 10 minutes it took to build was easily made up for with how much frustration it has saved me. — David Taylor

 Find out the kitchen organizing mistakes everyone makes.

 One wash cycle away from a new shirt